Better Jobs, Brighter Futures, a Stronger Washington

 Whether enrolled in Basic Education for Adults, job training, university transfer or working with one of our 10 Centers of Excellence, our students, graduates and community partners increase the state’s quality of life and economic vitality as entrepreneurs, employees, consumers and taxpayers.

 With an open door policy, our colleges are vital to meeting statewide education goals set for 2023.
 Those goals call for 70 percent of Washington adults to have a postsecondary credential and 100 percent to have a high school diploma or equivalent.
 The goals recognize that higher education elevates Washington’s economy by elevating the lives of the people who live here.
-Washington counts on students like Bryan.
 Our colleges make it happen, delivering better jobs, brighter futures and a stronger Washington.

 By the Numbers